HumabHatterZed/WhistleWindInscryptionMods/WhistleWindLobotomyMod/README.md

 **KEY**
 - Toxic - Kills survivors when eaten at the Campfire.
 - Spell - Can be played on top of other cards, dies upon play.
-- Special - Can only be obtained once per run through a unique method.
+- Special - Can only be obtained once per run, usually via a unique method.
 - Singleton - Can only have one copy in your deck at a time.
-- X - Varies
+- X - Stat varies
-- M - Mirror
+- M - Mirror stat icon
-- S - Sacrifice
+- S - Sacrifice stat icon
-- T - Passing Time
+- T - Passing Time stat icon
+- R - Sigil Power stat icon

 <br>